accordproject/concerto-docs/docs/specification/model-enums.md

 sidebar_position: 3
 ---

-Enumerations are used to capture lists of domain values.
+Enumerations are used to capture static lists of domain values.

 ```js
 enum Cardsuit {